lhilfiker/Nahrungsnetze-und-Populationsentwicklung/code-documentation.md

     -  List float "EatsHowMany"
     -  List bool "FoodOrEater"

-- Save to the Databse File `Database.SaveToDatabase(all the lists listed down)`, this includes, in this order:
+- Save to the Database File `Database.SaveToDatabase(all the lists listed down)`, this includes, in this order:
     -  List string "Names"
     -  List string "GetsEatenBy"
     -  List string "Eats"